-The clock strikes 2:45 (or whatever time is toward the end of the shift for you), and you’re wishing you could be at home in your elastic pants with your dog.
+The clock strikes 3pm (or whatever time you get groggy and apathetic), and you’re wishing you could be hanging out in elastic pants with your dog, a book, or maybe even straight up sleeping.

 Or really anywhere besides work and preferably about to nap.

-You’ve already had coffee today, and you have a few hours of work left to get done before the day is done.
-Reaching for yet another cup of coffee in this situation is something that I’ve struggled with spanning all the way back to Paramedic school when I literally drank about a pot of coffee per day.
+Perhaps you’ve already had coffee, and you have a few hours of work left to get done before the day is done.
+Reaching for yet another cup of coffee in this situation is something that I’ve struggled with for years.
+Back in Paramedic school I drank an entire pot of black coffee per day, and still ended up face down in my textbooks more often than not.

 This is first on the list because it’s my favorite option.

-Although not all of us have the option to go outside (if we work in a huge office building), we can almost always take a little stroll around the office and get away from our desk in some way.
+Although not all of us have the option to go outside or have multiple work areas (especially if we work in a huge office building or hospital), we can almost always take a little stroll around the office and get away from our desk in some way.
 Whether it’s for 2 minutes or 20 minutes, you’ll come back more alert and feel refreshed.
-Bonus points if you take your meeting outside or use the time to discuss something pressing with a coworker while on a walk.
 Since I work at home much of the time, my favorite version of this is to take my dog, Mr. Clarence, on a little stroll while listening to music.
+If I’m really feeling stagnant in the home office despite my standing desk – I head to the screened in porch or a coffee shop.

 This brings us to the next tip: